Last Updated: 5/4/2023

-Some Des Moines workers may want to pursue alternative treatment for their injuries.
-It's possible for workers to use alternative treatments, but they should follow procedures in requesting this treatment and be prepared if an employer or insurance company denies the request.
+Some Des Moines workers who were hurt on the job may want to pursue alternative treatment for their injuries.
+It's possible for injured employees to use alternative treatments, but they should follow the appropriate procedures in requesting this treatment and be prepared if an employer or insurance company denies the request.

 Types of Alternative Treatments